-Wayanad landslides: Centre gave warning to Kerala on July 23, says Amit Shah
+Wayanad landslides: Amit Shah says Centre warned Kerala on July 23, CM Pinarayi Vijayan denies claim

 Nine teams of the National Disaster Response Force had been sent to Kerala on July 23 and three additional units were dispatched on Tuesday, Shah said.

-The Union home minister claimed that the Kerala government had ignored the warnings and did not respond to the arrival of the National Disaster Response Force battalions.
+The minister claimed that the Kerala government had ignored the warnings and did not respond to the arrival of the National Disaster Response Force battalions.

 “What did the Kerala government do?”
 Shah questioned.
 “Were the people shifted?
 And if they were shifted, then how did they die?”